wally-labs/wally-beta/README.md

   - [x] stream ai responses
   - [x] queries messages are added to the Messages object to send to OpenAI
   - [x] add function to stop request, and retry on error
-  - [ ] structure response object so that we can personalize output
+  - [x] structure response object so that we can personalize output
+  - [ ] implement RAG (data flow issues) + Pinecone
+  - [ ] indiv pinecone namespace for each user -> id prefixes for each profile
+  - [ ] return multiple responses before beta release (completion.choices[0,1,2..]?)
   - [ ] add error handling, cancelling & regeneration to UI using vercel SDK
+  - [x] optimize speed and payload size
   - [ ] add context window library and tokenizer, figure out embedding
-  - [x] optimize speed and payload size

-- [x] clean up all code and add comments for ease of reading

-  - [x] /app
-    - [x] /\_components
-    - [x] all other pages
-  - [x] /server

-### PRODUCTION

-- [ ] setup pinecone db namespace for each individual chat for context
-- [ ] add image/pdf upload capabilities
+  - [ ] able to send image/pdf upload capabilities

-  - [ ] upload from local
-  - [ ] upload from drive, dropbox etc.
+### OPTIMIZATION

-- [ ] optimize "use client" boundaries to make sure less CSR
+- [ ] optimize "use client" boundaries to for less CSR

-- [ ] performace optimization testing (w/ react-scan) (not for demo)
+- [ ] optimization testing (w/ react-scan)

-  - [ ] optimize front-end data fetching with react-query
-  - [ ] learn all different types of queries
   - [ ] minimize rerenders
-  - [ ] integrate react context api, if necessary..
+  - [ ] use different types of queries
-  - [ ] try out abort controller
+  - [ ] try abort controller

+- [x] integrate global state management - jotai (atomic state)

+  - [x] store all chatHeader data (everyth except messages)
+  - [x] use atomic state for chatHome page
+  - [ ] sort (according to updatedAt) before displaying chatData on frontend
+  - [ ] update profile -> updates focusedChatData atom
+  - [ ] delete profile -> delete focusedChatData atom
+  - [ ] user sends message -> update updatedAt of focusedChatData atom

 - [ ] separate dbs for production and dev (w/ vercel - paid, not for demo)
 - [ ] check auth caching state (not for demo?)